tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-05-17-Hitting-the-road.md

 I am really pleased :relaxed: to share the news that my proposal got accepted in **Google Summer of Code-2020** under [The JuliaLang Organization](https://julialang.org/).

-It was all started in the end of December.
+It was all started at the end of December.
 I was in my kitchen making coffee. :coffee:

 I phoned my friend [Nikhil shah](https://www.linkedin.com/in/iamshnik/) and while discussing with him, he told me to apply for GSoC.
 I had some decent experience in coding, and was interested in Natural language processing.
 After thinking for a while I decided to give it a shot and started taking advice from previous GSoCer.
 [Ayush](https://ayushk4.github.io/) was one of them.
 He helped me with getting started .
 After going through lot of the organization I decided to apply in [JuliaText](https://github.com/JuliaText) (It is the JuliaLang organization that provides with packages to work with text).